-6.55 Unsuccessful applicants should never hear the result from a third party, so it is essential that the successful applicant is either told after the regrets or in confidence until all the outcomes are known.
+6.56 It is essential that the successful applicant is either told after the regrets or in confidence until all the outcomes are known.
 It is the Recruiting Manager's responsibility to ensure that this process is controlled effectively.

 (Step 4) Offer letter and Contract of Employment